etlegacy/etlegacy-lua-scripts/README.md

 ## CONSTANTS

-** Scipts with useful constants for custom scripts
+* Scripts with useful constants for custom scripts

 ## dynamite